cost of netsuite implementation scalenorth pricing calculator

 • Define must-have processes and reports.

-• Inventory your systems that must integrate with NetSuite to avoid future rework.
+• Inventory the systems that must integrate with NetSuite to avoid future rework.

 • Decide how much historical data to migrate.